 About The One Stop Money Shop Loans

 The One Stop Money Shop has valued experience on their hands having been in operation since 2002.
 They had started out in life as a broker, but would eventually transform to lend directly.
 This Wakefield-based company was built up very slowly.
 The recent popularity surge of www.theonestopmoneyshop.co.uk has been tricky to diagnose.
-The latest recorded local Alexa rank was around 15k.
-This places them at the top of the tree for 12 month loans.
-Whilst at 6 months they are currently only edged out by Sunny.
-It is confusing how they have managed to suddenly compete with the major brands when they aren’t running TV ads whilst we haven’t tracked online ads either.
+The last few Alexa ranking checks have placed them as the most visited 6 month loan lender sitting ahead of the likes of Lending Stream, Satsuma, Sunny etc. This is confusing as unlike those noted they aren’t running TV ads and we haven’t tracked any online ads either.
 They still have very few external reviews online as well.

-It’s likely that many leads are sent from brokers and other lenders (when declined).
+It may be the case that many leads are being sent across from brokers and other lenders (when declined).
 The only data available does show that many referrals have been traced from www.cuj.com.
 This URL however actually redirects to www.upwards.co.uk that is a Flux Funding company (and so New Horizons may now be sending referrals).
 One Stop’s site shares no details regarding eligibility.
 On several comparison/review portals it however states that there is a required age range of 30 to 65 plus other restrictions.
 They do however target poor credit and will consider CCJs.
 They lend between £200 and £1000 across 6, 9 or 12 months with no late fees charged.
 Pricing is charged at £277.50 for £300 (6m) and £899.96 for £1000 (12m).

 About Mr Lender Loans